In a previous post, we provide a comprehensive overview of WordPress Themes.

 - Real Estate – themes for real estate and real estate listings (e.g. rentals, etc.)

-- Retail – themes for shopping, trades or professionals (plumbers, medical practitioners, etc.)
+- Retail – themes for retail stores, trades or professionals (plumbers, medical centers, etc.)

-- Technology – themes related to software, newsletters, etc.
+- Technology – themes related to technology, affiliate marketing, seo, product reviews, direct sales, etc.

 - Miscellaneous – themes suitable for topics related to activism, green living sites or blogs … even themes you can use if your site is still under-construction!